Ball State vs. Buffalo NCAA Football Odds, Plays and Insights | November 23, 2021

 - Ball State has played 11 games, with three wins against the spread.

-- The Cardinals have yet to cover the spread this season when favored by 6.5 points or more.
+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 6.5 points or more.

-- Ball State has gone over the point total in 30% of its opportunities this year (three times over 10 games with a set point total).
+- Ball State's games this year have gone over the point total three times in 10 opportunities (30%).

-- Ball State is 2-1 against the spread and 4-0 overall in games when it puts up more than 30.8 points.
+- Ball State is 2-1 against the spread and 4-0 overall this season when the team records more than 30.8 points.

-- The Cardinals have turned the ball over 10 times this season, two fewer than the Bulls have forced (12).
+- The Cardinals have 10 giveaways this season, while the Bulls have 12 takeaways .

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.